-In addition to the above, our procedures to respond to risks identified included the following:
+Our procedures to respond to risks identified included the following:

-- reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with relevant - laws and regulations discussed above; - enquiring of management, the Board of Directors and in-house and external legal counsel concerning actual and - potential litigation and claims; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material - misstatement due to fraud; - reading minutes of meetings of those charged with governance and reviewing internal audit reports; and - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries - and other adjustments; and evaluating the business rationale of any significant transactions that are unusual or outside - the normal course of business.
+- reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; - enquiring of management, the Board of Directors and in-house and external legal counsel concerning actual and potential litigation and claims; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - · reading minutes of meetings of those charged with governance, reviewing internal audit reports; and - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments; assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.

-We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members, and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members including internal specialists and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.